A B O U T M E stay starry-eyed

 I got into Astrology in the catacombs of my University library, while accidentally chancing upon a book on Renaissance astronomy and its world of polymaths, omens, and stars.
-At first, it seemed quite unlike the philosophical universe I was supposed to be writing about--the one of logical rules hung up like salty fish along reason's tight string.
+At first, the precepts of Astrology seemed quite unlike the philosophical universe I was supposed to be writing about—the one of logical rules hung up like salty fish along reason's tight string.
 But I've come to see that both systems--heavenly and sublunar--are governed by deep, predictable patterns.

 I've taken this insight into my professional Astrology and Tarot practice, third-eye fully open to the deep cosmic alignments and principles that structure our experience of time.
 Life seems convoluted and non-linear, but Astrology can clarify one's sense of place in the greater cosmic order.